Briggs & Stratton Earnings Preview

-- Wall Street earnings expectations: The average analyst estimate is a loss of $0.21 per share.
-Estimates range from a loss of $0.28 to a loss of $0.18.
+- Wall Street earnings expectations: The average analyst estimate is earnings of $0.05 per share.
+Estimates range from breaking even to a profit of $0.12.

 What our community says:

-The majority of CAPS All-Stars see Briggs & Stratton as a good bet, with 69% granting it an outperform rating.
-The majority of the Fools are in agreement with the All-Stars as 75.2% give it an outperform rating.
-Fools are gung-ho about Briggs & Stratton, though the message boards have been quiet lately with only 62 posts in the past 30 days.
-Briggs & Stratton has a bullish CAPS rating of four out of five stars that is about on par with the Fool community assessment.
+The majority of CAPS All-Stars see Briggs & Stratton as a good bet, with 66.7% assigning it an outperform rating.
+The majority of the Fools are in agreement with the All-Stars, as 74.4% give it an outperform rating.
+Fools have embraced Briggs & Stratton, though the message boards have been quiet lately, with only 63 posts in the past 30 days.
+Briggs & Stratton's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 At the time this article was published